Holiday shopping season picking up in Red Deer - Red Deer Advocate

 She said the store had higher sales this Black Friday weekend than it did last year.

-Dobirstein believes economy is picking up because she sees it at the mall, which wasn’t the case last year.
-She said the foot traffic around the mall is picking up.
+Dobirstein believes the economy is picking up because she sees it at the mall, which wasn’t the case last year.
+She said foot traffic around the mall is picking up.

-Dobirstein said going to stores versus online shopping helps customers with sizing and the personal customer service experience.
+Dobirstein said going to stores versus online shopping helps customers with sizing, and the personal customer service experience.

 “Sometimes you need a little bit of one-on-one help,” she said.

-Dobirstein also reminds shoppers when they buy local, they not only help local economy, but they save on shipping fees.
+Dobirstein also reminds shoppers when they buy local, they not only help the local economy, but they save on shipping fees.

-Robin Bobocel, CEO at Red Deer and District Chamber of Commerce said consumers are readjusting to the economy, and they are more robust with their spending this year.
+Robin Bobocel, CEO at Red Deer and District Chamber of Commerce, said consumers are readjusting to the economy, and they are more robust with their spending this year.
 Businesses are cautiously optimistic, going into the holiday season, he said.

-Noting latest September 2016 to September 2017 retail sales numbers by Statistics Canada listed per province, he said, businesses have good reasons to be enthusiastic and optimistic going into this year’s holiday season.
+Noting the latest September 2016 to September 2017 retail sales numbers by Statistics Canada listed per province, he said, businesses have good reasons to be enthusiastic and optimistic going into this year’s holiday season.

-The numbers show Alberta has a 7.6 per cent change within a year, putting the province in the third place — after New Brunswick at 10.9 per cent and B.C. at 9.6 per cent.
+The numbers show Alberta has a 7.6 per cent change within a year, putting the province in third place — after New Brunswick at 10.9 per cent and B.C. at 9.6 per cent.

 “It signals a rebound in the economy,” said Bobocel.

-Although, Bobocel is cautious about the $30/tonne carbon levy in the new year and increased minimum wage.
-He said those costs will trickle down and pass on to consumers.
+He, however, is cautious about the $30/tonne carbon levy in the new year and increased minimum wage.
+He said those costs will trickle down and be passed on to consumers.

 “My conclusion would be it’s cheaper to shop now than it would be in the new year,” he said.